chittaranjan0275/incubyte_task/README.md

         Note: Use lowercase alphabets only.

-4.Calling add with a negative number will throw an exception “Negatives not allowed” - and the negative that was passed.
+4. Calling add with a negative number will throw an exception “Negatives not allowed” - and the negative that was passed.

 5. If there are multiple negatives, show all of them in the exception message